SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 * schedule a HelloWorld workflow and monitor its progress using Pipeline
 * generate a report on the outputs of your workflows in Pipeline
 * download files produced by a workflow using Pipeline tools
-* simple debugging of workflows by downloading stdout and stderr for your workflows
+* debug workflows by downloading stdout and stderr for your workflows

 The command line tools are all Java tools from SeqWare Pipeline that wrap our RESTful SeqWare Web Service.
 If you would like to learn more about the